microsoft/Windows-universal-samples/Samples/Syndication/README.md

 # Syndication sample

 Shows how to retrieve feeds from a web service using classes in the [Windows.Web.Syndication](http://msdn.microsoft.com/library/windows/apps/br243632) namespace in your Universal Windows Platform (UWP) app.
-This sample is provided in the JavaScript, C\#, and C++ programming languages.

 > **Note:** This sample is part of a large collection of UWP feature samples.
 > If you are unfamiliar with Git and GitHub, you can download the entire collection as a